 Guest posting is the best way to get high-quality links to your site.
 With guest posting, you reach out to sites with a higher domain ranking than yours and write content for their audience.
 In your guest post, you can place any relevant links back to your site and this will increase the domain rank of your site.

 Make sure to reach out to sites in your niche and industry.
 For example, if you’re in B2B SaaS marketing, reach out to companies in SaaS, marketing, etc. It’s important to guest post for legitimate sites and avoids spammy sites because links from those sites can negatively impact your site.
 The quality of the site you guest post matters significantly.
 For my site to go from 0 to 15, I only needed 6 high quality guest posts.
 There are millions of other sites with a lower ranking than mine who have thousands of links.
 Their links are not as effective because they are not relevant and they are from low authority sites.
+To find high authority and quality sites for guest posting, consider joining a link building slack community.

 The sites I guest posted on had a DR of: 78,77, 75,73, 66 and 51.
 I was able to get guest posts on those sites with 0 domain ranking due to personalizing emails and providing value.
 Here are some tips you can use to increase the effectiveness of your guest post outreach: